pomerium/pomerium/docs/docs/background.md

 Perimeter based security suffers from the following shortcomings:

 - Perimeter security largely ignores the insider threat.
-Given that thirty percent of all breaches are from internal actors, this is a pretty big omission.
-- If the last few years have proved anything it is that the impenetrable fortress theory fails in practice even for the most sophisticated of security organizations.
+- The "impenetrable fortress" model fails in practice even for the most sophisticated of security organizations.
 - Network segmentation is a time-consuming, and difficult to get exactly right mechanism for ensuring secure communication.
 - Even just defining what the network perimeter is is an increasingly difficult proposition in a remote-work, BYOD, multi-cloud world.
 Most organizations are a heterogeneous mix of clouds, servers, devices, and organizational units.
 - VPNs are often misused and exacerbate the issue it by opening yet another door into your network organization.